SethClydesdale/cunny-translate/README.md

 Lastly, you can customize the way Cunny Translate works by clicking the "Extension Options" link in the popup window's footer.
 There's a number of options to customize your experience, so be sure to check out this page first!

 <p align="center"><img src="readme-assets/demo-options.png"></p>

+### How to Install Cunny Translate from GitHub
+To install Cunny Translate from GitHub, head on over to the [releases page](https://github.com/SethClydesdale/cunny-translate/releases) and grab either **chromium.zip**, if you use Google Chrome, or **firefox.signed.xpi**, if you use Firefox, from the latest release.
+Installation differs depending on the browser, so follow the instructions for your preferred browser below.

+#### Google Chrome
+1. Unzip the add-on into a folder somewhere safe.
+2. Open Google Chrome and go to the Extensions page.
+3. Enable "Developer mode" by clicking the button in the top right of the page.
+4. Click "Load unpacked" from the top left.
+5. Select the folder where you unzipped Cunny Translate to install it.
+6. You're ready to translate Cunny!

+#### Firefox
+1. Open Firefox and go to the extensions page.
+2. Drag and drop the XPI file into the Firefox browser window. **OR** Click the cog icon and choose "Install add-on from file" and select the XPI file.
+3. Click "add" in the popup that appears to install Cunny Translate.
+4. You're ready to translate Cunny!

 ### Suggestions, Feedback, Bug Reports
 If you have any suggestions, feedback, questions, or bugs to report, feel free to [open a new issue](https://github.com/SethClydesdale/cunny-translate/issues) in this repository so we can correct those naughty bugs💢💢💢